'My arms ache to hold my son': Visalia mom speaks out 1 month after Amber Alert turned tragic

 Almost two days later, the search for John and Steven came to a devastating end.
 That moment echoing in her head, forever changing Sarah's life.

-Their bodies were discovered at the Sandflat Campground in Tuolumne County, a place they often vacationed.
+Their bodies were discovered at the Sandflat Campground in Tuolumne County, a place they often vacationed at.

 "This was a sweet innocent little boy who got hurt," she said.